-The Prince of Wales and the Charitable Foundation support sustainable projectsThe sale of Duchy Originals raises funds for the foundation.
+The Foundation funds sustainability projectsThe sale of Waitrose Duchy Organic raises funds for the foundation.
 Read more

 The Prince of Wales's Charitable Foundation was founded in 1979.
 The Foundation uses the income it earns from its commercial ventures to support charitable causes across the UK.